Azure AI Search client library for Python

 General

-The Azure Cognitive Search client will raise exceptions defined in Azure Core.
+The Azure AI Search client will raise exceptions defined in Azure Core.

 Logging